 The remaining Lower Sand aquifer monitoring wells are also located on-Site.
-VOCs detected in 2012 in the other Lower Sand aquifer monitoring well samples included: 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, chloromethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, methylene chloride, toluene, trichloroethene, and vinyl chloride.
+VOCs detected in 2013 in the other Lower Sand aquifer monitoring well samples included: 1,1-dichloroethane, 1,2-dichloroethane, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, methyl isobutyl ketone, methylene chloride, toluene, trans-1,2-dichloroethene, trichloroethene, and vinyl chloride.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, 1,1-dichloroethane, 1,2-dichloroethane, methylene chloride, trichloroethene and vinyl chloride were the only VOCs detected in non-compliance Lower Sand aquifer monitoring well samples collected in 2012 at concentrations above their respective SCGs (established for compliance wells only).
-In 2012, 1,1-dichloroethane was detected above its SCG (70 μ g/L) at MW4D (140 μ g/L), 1,2-dichloroethane was detected above its SCG (4 μ g/L) at MW4D (18 μ g/L), methylene chloride was detected above its SCG (5 μ g/L) at MW4D (13 μ g/L), trichloroethene was detected above its SCG (5 μ g/L) at EW1B (maximum concentration reported was 110 μ g/L), and vinyl chloride was detected above its SCG (2 μ g/L) at MW4S (2.8 μ g/L).
-MW4D (6.8 μ g/L), and at EW1B (maximum concentration reported was 9.3 μ g/L).
-MW4S and MW4D are located between the CWA and the groundwater extraction system and represent Lower Sand aquifer groundwater conditions immediately downgradient of the CWA.
+For comparison purposes, 1,1-dichloroethane, 1,2-dichloroethane, benzene, trichloroethene, and vinyl chloride were the only VOCs detected in non-compliance Lower Sand aquifer monitoring well samples collected in 2013 at concentrations above their respective SCGs (established for compliance wells only).
+In 2013, 1,1-dichloroethane was detected above its SCG (70 μ g/L) at MW4D (130 μ g/L), 1,2-dichloroethane was detected above its SCG (4 μ g/L) at MW4D (18 μ g/L), benzene was detected above its SCG (5 μ g/L) at MW4D (5.6 μ g/L), trichloroethene was detected above its SCG (5 μ g/L) at EW1B (maximum concentration reported was 100 μ g/L), and vinyl chloride was detected above its SCG (2 μ g/L) at MW4D (12 μ g/L) and at EW1B (maximum concentration reported was 8 μ g/L).
+MW4D is located between the CWA and the groundwater extraction system and represents Lower Sand aquifer groundwater conditions immediately downgradient of the CWA.
 EW1B represents groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.

-The 2012 chloride concentrations in the Lower Sand aquifer ranged from 19 mg/L (MW1D and MW10D) to 370 mg/L (MW4S).
+The 2013 chloride concentrations in the Lower Sand aquifer ranged from 21 mg/L (MW10D) to 390 mg/L (MW4D).
 Chloride has historically been detected in groundwater samples from Lower Sand aquifer wells at concentrations below 1,000 mg/L.

-4.3.3 ST. PETER SANDSTONE AQUIFER
+4.3.3 St. Peter Sandstone Aquifer

-Nineteen St. Peter Sandstone aquifer monitoring wells (MW8B, MW10B, MW12B, MW13B, MW16B, MW17A, MW17B, MW18A, MW18B, MW19A, MW19B, MW20B, MW21A, EW2, EW3, and the four converted residential monitoring wells) were sampled in 2012.
-St. Peter Sandstone aquifer analytical results from 2012 are presented in Table 4.4 and on Figure 4.13 (on-Site monitoring locations) and Figure 4.14 (off-Site monitoring locations).
+Nineteen St. Peter Sandstone aquifer monitoring wells (MW8B, MW10B, MW12B, MW13B, MW16B, MW17A, MW17B, MW18A, MW18B, MW19A, MW19B, MW20B, MW21A, EW2, EW3, and the four converted residential monitoring wells) were sampled in 2013.
+St. Peter Sandstone aquifer analytical results from 2013 are presented in Table 4.4 and on Figure 4.13 (on-Site monitoring locations) and Figure 4.14 (off-Site monitoring locations).
 Historical St. Peter Sandstone aquifer VOC results at the current compliance monitoring wells, and other monitoring wells are presented in Appendix E.1 and Appendix E.2, respectively.

 The St. Peter Sandstone aquifer compliance monitoring wells (MW10B, MW12B, MW13B, and MW16B) are located on-Site, along the east side of Robb Farm Road and represent St. Peter Sandstone aquifer groundwater immediately downgradient of the on-Site extraction system.
-VOCs detected in 2012 in the St. Peter Sandstone aquifer compliance well samples included: dichlorodifluoromethane and dichlorofluoromethane.
-All 2012 analytical results from the St. Peter Sandstone aquifer compliance monitoring wells were below their respective SCGs.
+VOCs detected in 2013 in the St. Peter Sandstone aquifer compliance well samples included: 1,1-dichloroethane, dichlorodifluoromethane, and dichlorofluoromethane.
+All 2013 analytical results from the St. Peter Sandstone aquifer compliance monitoring wells were below their respective SCGs.